-As an adviser you can engage in intergenerational wealth planning, which involves getting the various generations to meet and talk about their finances.
+As an adviser, you can engage in intergenerational wealth planning by encouraging various generations of your client’s family to meet and talk about money.

-Clients may be reserved about talking about their pensions and investments in front of their children and grandchildren.
-They might not be comfortable talking openly about inheritances, especially if there are complex family circumstances including second marriages.
-Or it could be awkward to discuss how a client wants their wealth to pass to the next generation, where one beneficiary is to benefit to the detriment of another.
+Clients may be reserved about talking about their finances in front of their children and grandchildren.
+They might not be comfortable talking openly about inheritances, especially if there are complex family circumstances.
+Or, it could simply be awkward to discuss how a client wants their wealth to pass to the next generation, where one beneficiary is to benefit to the detriment of another.
+Remember that everyone is human, and has their own side to a story – so it’s important to listen to them all.

-By sharing an agenda and the objectives of the meeting first with your client and their beneficiaries, could help show them what they’ll get from that conversation and what, and if, they need to prepare anything beforehand.
-You could also consider creating a list of leading questions or examples to help make the conversation more meaningful.
-For example, if the client was no longer capable of looking after their finances, who would step in to support them?
+Sharing an agenda and the objectives of the meeting first with your client and their beneficiaries, could help show them what they’ll get from that conversation and what, and if, they need to prepare anything beforehand.
 It’s likely that these conversations will become emotional and you’re there to help support and keep everyone on track to achieving the purpose of the meeting.

-Whilst facilitating these conversations, it presents the opportunity to form a relationship with your client’s beneficiaries and gain insight into their own circumstances, values and aspirations.
-This could even lead you to alter the financial advice you provide to your existing clients.
+By facilitating these conversations, you present the opportunity to form a relationship with your client’s beneficiaries and gain insight into their own circumstances, values and aspirations.

 2. Highlight the value of advice to the different generations

-3. The different types of transfer of wealth – meeting your clients wishes
+3. The different types of wealth transfers – meeting your client’s wishes

 Make sure wills cover complex modern family circumstances